Center for Emergent Matter Science, RIKEN,

 shiro.sakai_at_riken.jp (_at_ → @)

-My reseach interest is in electron-correlation problems in solids, and development of new numerical tools to address such problems.
+My reseach interest is in electron-correlation problems in solids, and development of new numerical tools to address these problems.

-Strong electron-correlation effects, originating from Coulomb interaction between localized electrons, are intractable in a standard theory of solids but are considered to be responsible for various interesting phenomena, such as ferromagnetism, the Mott metal-insulator transition, and high-temperature superconductivity.
+Strong electron-correlation effects, originating from Coulomb interaction between localized electrons, are intractable with a standard theory of solids but are considered to be responsible for various interesting phenomena, such as magnetism, the Mott metal-insulator transition, and high-temperature superconductivity.

-The understanding as well as quantitative description of the electron correlations is not only a challenge in fundamental physics but holds a potential for future technological applications.
+The understanding as well as quantitative description of the electron-correlation effects is not only a challenge in fundamental physics but holds a potential for future technological applications.

-During the last 20 years, the dynamical mean-field theory (DMFT) has turned out to be a useful tool to study the electron-correlation problems.
+During the last few decades, the dynamical mean-field theory (DMFT) has turned out to be a useful tool to study the electron-correlation problems.

 Among its achievements, the DMFT succeeded in describing the Mott metal-insulator transition in infinite dimensions, reproduced reasonable values of the Curie temperature in iron and nickel, and, through its cluster extension applied to the two-dimensional Hubbard model, reproduced a phase diagram similar to that of copper-oxide high-temperature superconductors.